ArnaudCrl/immich-automated-selfie-timelapse/README.md

 ## Additional Notes

-- For best looking results, I still recommand a manual pass over the final image folder to remove some outliers.
+- For best looking results, I still recommend a manual pass over the final image folder to remove some outliers.
 The face orientation detection is not perfect at all.
-Hopefully someday I can get a better results.
+Hopefully someday I can get better results.
 - Contributions and improvements are welcome.

 ## License